 But feeling young is not the same as actually being young and the difficulty of learning a new language is exacerbated by age.
 At least I think that's what it is.
 In any case the necessity of learning how to speak and, even more important, understand French is pretty clear.
 As I think I've mentioned, the simplest task here can become an absolute ordeal when you don't have a good handle on the language.
 Last week I finally reached critical mass while trying to scan some groceries through the self-service line at Auchan.
 I had underestimated how much stuff I had, the line behind me was piling up and at a crucial moment, the scanner quit booping and a female voice came from inside the machine, demanding action.
 Or she could have telling me about a special in the fromage section but I was stuck, couldn't figure out why, couldn't think of how to ask for help and after 6 months of language isolation couldn't take it anymore.
-If we had been in the States, I would have asked the guy behind me for his Glock and elvis-ed the shit out of Betty qui bitche.
+If we had been in the States, I would have asked the guy behind me for his Glock and Elvis-ed the shit out of Betty qui bitche.
 Finally, the attendant came over, yammered something, unfucked the scanner and I mustered the strength to gather my shit and beat it.

 Despite setbacks like this, I'm gradually beginning to see daylight.
 I now have no idea what anyone is saying to me only 95% of the time.
 In the course of my studies, I've learned that thousands of words in English have their roots in French and in most cases actually mean the same thing.
 Why, did you know that do-si-do, promenade, allemande and other square dance terms that I'd have to look up come from France?
 It's true.
 Dos à dos means back to back, promenade means promenade and allemande means German woman.
 What German women have to do with it, I don't know but if this aspect of square dancing involves something Wagnerian, there's your answer.

 My language program has also been aided by a few movies on DVD that allow the language to be changed and that I've seen enough times to have the dialogue nearly memorized.
 I've watched Shane, Band of Brothers, The Great Escape, A Christmas Story ("Tu te crèveras un oeil, petit.”) and even It's A Mad, Mad, Mad, Mad World in French.
-I you want to know what an Englishman sounds like in French, the Terry-Thomas character is it.
+If you want to know what an Englishman sounds like in French, the Terry-Thomas character is it.

 Some American television shows are available here, although the only one I've ever been able to sit through was The Simpsons.
 From them I've learned that "Bart sucks" translates as "Bart est nul", "Hi, I'm Big Butt Skinner" is "Salut, je suis Skinner des grosses fesses" and "Cletus the Slack Jawed Yokel" is simply "Cletus le plouc."